AnubhavDutta006/ELEC-1005-Assn-2/README.md

 24/05/2025
 Finished posting and updating to sharepoint with test cases.
 Improved UI for galleries and submission pages to allow multiple users to post and share updates.

+25/05/2025
+Finished editing UI interface to make it more efficient and remove the blue highlights or issues with scrolling.
+Also helped to finalise the logout and bookmarks tabs, as well as cleaning up th eposting section.